 First up, cut and slice the vegetables and chosen protein in similar shapes and sizes.
 If you're using dried shiitake mushrooms, make sure to allow an extra 15 to 20 minutes of soak time in hot water before slicing.

-As mentioned under the ingredients section, best use frozen udon.
-Follow the packet instruction to loosen the noodles up, ready for stir-frying.
-Very simply, put the udon into hot boiling water and gently shake apart with chopsticks or a fork then drain.
+As mentioned under the ingredients section, best use frozen udon noodles.
+Follow the package instructions to loosen the noodles up, ready for stir-frying.
+Very simply, put the udon into a pot of boiling water and gently shake apart with chopsticks or a fork then drain.

 This step is also much easier when using frozen as opposed to the vacuum sealed ones.

-To begin, first, saute the shiitake mushrooms to get them lightly golden.
+To begin, first, saute the thinly sliced shiitake mushrooms with some vegetable oil to get them lightly golden.
 This is very important as it transforms the shiitake mushrooms flavour.
 You'll smell it and it'll be AMAZING.

 Once the vegetables have softened slightly, make room for your protein by pushing the veg to the rims of the pan.
 This is what yaki or saute is all about.
 You want all the ingredients including the pork belly to get direct heat from the pan, getting that caramelisation on.
 Colour = flavour in cooking.

-Serve with bonito flakes and pickled ginger (see below image) for the most authentic touch!
+Serve with bonito flakes and pickled red ginger (see below image) for the most authentic touch!
+You can also sprinkle some sesame seeds and drizzle in a little sesame oil over the stir fried udon noodles.

 Bonito flakes (katsuobushi) are dried flakes of fermented, smoked then dried ultra-thin flakes of skipjack tuna.
 They're super light but are massive on the smoked umami flavour and so thin that you'll see them 'dance' when added onto the hot noodles.
 Bonito flakes really take this udon stir-fry up a notch.
 I cannot this recommend more!

-Bonito flakes and pickled ginger can be found at most Asian grocers in the Japanese isle.
+Bonito flakes and pickled ginger can be found at most Asian grocery stores in the Japanese section.
 I saw both at a Coles (one of Australia's major supermarkets) the other day!

 Pro tips for making this perfect every time